-Skyline Commercial REIT's financial liabilities classified as amortized cost include mortgages payable, equipment loan payable, land lease, accounts payable and accrued liabilities and revolving credit facility.
+Skyline Commercial REIT's financial liabilities classified as amortized cost include mortgages payable, equipment loan payable, due to related party, accounts payable and accrued liabilities and revolving credit facility.
 These financial liabilities are measured initially at fair value and subsequently at amortized cost.
 The fair value of a non-interest bearing liability is its discounted payment amount.
 If the due date of the liability is less than one year, discounting is omitted.